 By automatically generating textual descriptions of objects or issues identified within images, Computer Vision platforms make it easier for all employees to search the company system and find the exact solution they need.
 For example, an insurance agent can simply type “fender bender” or “cracked windshield” into the search bar and instantly find relevant images of similar incidents, enabling them to estimate the cost of the damage in a fraction of the time.

 Visual search engine technology from the likes of Pinterest, Bing, Target, and ASOS now enable us to search for images similar to the ones we already have.
 It’s hardly surprising that companies which receive millions of images from customers every day have embraced the possibilities.
 By dropping an image of an unusual error message on a device into a search bar, agents can find the right fix even faster than with text search.
 When it comes to those common troubleshooting issues – like when a customer has plugged the wrong cable into his new router – it’s a technology that can slash minutes off a call.

-In the here and now, computer vision has become a must-have technology for the contact centers of the world’s top brands, routing customer enquiries and assisting agents with numerous decision support tools.
+In the here and now, Computer Vision has become a must-have technology for the contact centers of the world’s top brands, routing customer enquiries and assisting agents with decision support tools.

 But with customer experience advancing rapidly towards full self-service as standard, we’ll soon be interacting with virtual assistants that can visually guide us towards self-resolution of all our tech issues.